Welcome letter to Inbounds S23

 All exchange students to Denmark should arrive in Denmark in the week of 31/2023

 Final Destination in Denmark: [Will be stated on your GF]

-Information about your arrival airport can also be seen in the letter of acceptance or from the guarantee form (Destination Airport in host country).
+Information about your arrival airport can also be seen in the letter of acceptance or from the guarantee form (Destination Airport in the host country).
 Your departure will be from the same airport.

 Make your flight reservations in due time.
 Your travel agent will assist you with the most convenient travel route to your final destination.

 If your final destination is NOT Copenhagen, but Copenhagen is your first airport in Denmark, you will need a connecting flight to your destination airport (a domestic airport).
-All domestic flights depart from Copenhagen airport.
+All domestic flights depart from Copenhagen Airport.
 See more at www.cph.dk

 VISA TO DENMARK: